 Established in 1660, some of America's most notable citizens rest here.
-Named for the 12,000-bushel grain storage building that was next door, the historic cemetery has 2,300 markers.
+Named for the 12,000-bushel grain storage building that was once next door, the historic cemetery has 2,300 markers.
 However, there is a discrepency between the number of headstones and the number of people buried in the Granary - it is estimated there are over 5,000 Bostonians who have made the Granary their final resting place.

 GRAVEYARD GRAZING At one time the Granary was part of Boston Common, and the livestock that grazed the Common handled landscaping at the burial ground as well.
 During the Victorian era, the headstones were reorganized into neat rows to make way for a modern innovation of the time, the lawn mower.